Kuntal-sys/UFOs/README.md

 ## Challenge

-**Enhance webpage capability by additional filter by multiple factors.**
+Enhance webpage capability by additional filter by multiple factors.

-Using d3 to Make an event listener for multiple changes on 'input' tag area, then display filtered datasets on result table.
+- Using d3 to Make an event listener for multiple changes on 'input' tag area
+- display filtered datasets on result table

-### Result Example:
+### Example:

 - Mulitple filtered by date on 1/1/2020 and City is elcajon: